emqx/HBridge/README.md

 HBridge supports two types of connection:

 - MQTT connection: MQTT connection is the most-used type of connection for performing inter-broker MQTT message forwarding.
 It supports standard MQTT publishing messages.
 - Bare TCP connection: Although MQTT is (mostly) based on TCP connection, the bridge also supports bare TCP connection.
 For convenience, the one who connects to the bridge by TCP is also called "broker" no matter what it does.
 Messages from bare TCP connections can only be forwarded to other TCP ones (but it can receive messages from other MQTT brokers, which will be talked about later).
-It supports following types of message:
+It only supports a very simple type of message:

   + A simple type of message `PlainMsg` containing only a payload field in plain text and a topic.
 It is mostly used for testing purposes.
-  + Several types of controll message, for controlling the internal state of the bridge.

 Both types of connection supports **multi-broker** work mode.
 It means that a bridge can connect to multiple brokers at the same time, and these connections can be different types.
 By proper configuration which will be talked later, a message from a broker can be forwarded to many other brokers.